 The source code management system to manage the codes faster is called Git.
 It uses distributed revision control.
 Linus Torvalds designed and developed Git for Linux kernel development.
-This is free software and can be used for both web-based and non-web based applications.
-The code can be downloaded by the users and necessary changes can be made as per their requirements as it is open source.
-Git has a staging area where it looks for the files after the user places it.
-All the code changes are not tracked and the files in the staging area are considered as commit and not all the modified files.
+This free software can be used for web-based and non-web-based applications.
+The users can download the code, and necessary changes can be made per their requirements as it is open source.
+Git has a staging area that looks for the files after the user places them.
+Therefore, all the code changes are not tracked, and the files in the staging area are considered committed and not all the modified files.

 There is a platform where all the sample projects are placed so that anyone can access the project.
-There is a hierarchy where the directories are organized as api, graphql, hooks, pre-receive-hooks and scripts.
-A repository has to be created and a short description has to be given.
-A branch has to be created which creates read me file.
-In the editor write a simple program such as ‘print (hello world)’ and save or commit the changes.
+There is a hierarchy where the directories are organized as api, graphql, hooks, pre-receive-hooks, and scripts.
+First, a repository must be created, and a short description must be given.
+Next, a branch has to be created, which creates a read me file.
+In the editor, write a simple program such as ‘print (hello world)’ and save or commit the changes.
 Pull request and check if the code is satisfying.
-Confirm merge pull request and a new project is created in Github.
+Confirm merge pull request, and a new project is created in GitHub.

-People can use Github to create anything from an application or a simple code.
-It is the place where people communicate via code or rediscover themselves from the feedback of others and create projects for the work-related or self-satisfaction.
+People can use GitHub to create anything from an application or a simple code.
+It is where people communicate via code or rediscover themselves from the feedback of others and create projects for work-related or self-satisfaction.